All Episodes

 You know, I just can't believe we're living in these times.

-I mean, being assailed as I have been in the last 72 hours by the very people that have gotten everything wrong for an entire year plus that there is no evidence of Trump Russia collusion.
+I mean, being assailed as I have been in the last 72 hours by the very people that have gotten everything wrong for an entire year plus, that there is no evidence of Trump-Russia collusion.

-Yeah, it's it's interesting to me as a phenomenon that the media is just a bunch of sheep.
+It's interesting to me as a phenomenon that the media is just a bunch of sheep.

-They're overpaid, they live in a bubble, and they live in this little echo chamber, and they just regurgitate back to each other what they say, and they try to outdo themselves.
+And they live in this little echo chamber, and they just regurgitate back to each other what they say, and they try to outdo themselves.

 He's really, really, really, really, really demented.